A fan’s guide – the club from early doors to today

 While a tenth seems a very long way off, in 2021 the club was given the green light to build a new stadium at Bramley-Moore Dock.
 Two miles west of Goodison Park, the club’s venerable home since 1892, this waterfront development will cost an estimated £750 million, part of it pledged by spendthrift Everton owner, Iranian billionaire Farhad Moshiri.

-Completion is slated for late 2024, though the club won’t move until the 2025-26 season.
-Capacity will be 52,888, 13,000 more than Goodison, but behind the scenes, Everton are in a deep financial hole.
-Potential new owners are attracted by the contemporary riverside arena but understand they will have to find several hundred million to cover the club’s debts, involving loans made by previous potential new owners lured by the same carrot.
+The first trial fixtures at Bramley-Moore Dock take place in the late winter and early spring of 2025, though the club won’t move in until the 2025-26 season.
+Capacity is 52,888, 13,000 more than Goodison, but behind the scenes, Everton are in a deep financial hole.
+The new owners had to find several million to cover the club’s debts, involving loans made by previous bidders lured by the same carrot of a new arena.

 Meanwhile, the new stadium has been selected to co-host Euro 2028, ahead of Anfield, much as Goodison staged some of the most memorable games of the 1966 World Cup including Hungary’s 3-1 win over Brazil and Portugal’s 5-3 comeback against North Korea.